juicyarts/cm-discovery-auto/README.md

 ### Commits

-Create a new branch, apply your changes and commit using [conventional commit](<https://intuit.github.io/auto/docs/generated/conventional-commits>).
-Using [commitizen](https://github.com/commitizen/cz-cli) is necessary to make this work properly!
+Create a new branch, apply your changes and commit using [conventional commit](<https://intuit.github.io/auto/docs/generated/conventional-commits>), Using Conventiona Commits is necessary to make this work properly.
+Using [commitizen](https://github.com/commitizen/cz-cli) is highly recommended!

 Every commit will be visible in the changelog.
 Links should be set up properly to have all issue relations.

 ### Adding labels

 When you open a PR/MR you can set labels to set the appropriate type of change.
 Every pr will create a canary release to test with.

 ----------------